The Dragon of Pendragon Castle

-The Dragon of Pendragon Castle is a 1950 English family film directed and produced by John Baxterand starring Leslie Bradley, David Hannaford, Lily Lapidus, and Hubert Leslie.
+The Dragon of Pendragon Castle is a 1950 English family film directed and produced by John Baxter and starring Leslie Bradley, David Hannaford, Lily Lapidus, and Hubert Leslie.
 It was written by Mary Cathcart Borer.

 Plot

 Mr. Ferber is an old man living in Pendragon Castle along with his two grandchildren Bobby and Paddy who find a small dragon to heat their castle.
 The dragon helps them to find hidden treasure in the castle.